snoyberg/yesoddocs/hamlet/syntax.markdown

     <a href="http://www.google.com/">Google</a>
     <input type="checkbox" checked name="foo">

 Which brings us very nicely to line 8.
 You'll notice that is says @homeUrl@; content wrapped in an @ refers to a function which returns a URL.
 Each template is supplied with a function which converts a URL datatype to a String.
-See below for a more in-depth explanation of this.
+See [the type safe URLs part of the monadic documentation]($root/hamlet/monad.html#type-safe-urls) for a more in-depth explanation of this.

 Finally, we have line 5.
 Instead of @, here we use $.
 Content wrapped in $ is a function which returns an HtmlContent.
 HtmlContent is simply text that specifies whether it requires entity escaping.